 - In a stand mixing bowl, cream together softened butter, brown sugar, and white sugar.

-- Once creamed, add in eggs and vanilla.
+- Once creamed, add in eggs, pumpkin, and vanilla.
 Mix until combined.

 - Slowly add in dry ingredients a little at a time, until just incorporated.